Ily17as/Portfolio/README.md

-The repository witj my sertificates.
+The repository with my sertificates.